lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ cd ~/.vim
 - $ git submodule add git@source/pluginname.git bundle/pluginname

-Read [this file](assets/vim-plugin-settings.txt) for an example and how to activate plugin settings in .vimrc.
+Read [this file](assets/vim-plugin-settings.txt) for an example and how to activate plugins in .vimrc.

 Name          | Link
 ------------- | --------